 - Geotechnical Aspects of Pavements

 Projects are determined based on the research needs of the transportation industry and the potential for an impact of national magnitude and significance.
 The FHWA Geotechnical Research Program identifies these needs through cooperation with FHWA field offices, United States Department of Transportation headquarters, Federal Lands Highway Division, and the Resource Center.
 Feedback is also gained from industry, academia, and contractors.

 Figure 1.
 Unconfined Geosynthetic Reinforced Soil Performance Test at Failure.

 Figure 2.
 Sunday Creek GRS Bridge in King County, WA.

 A key success of the research program is the development and implementation of the Geosynthetic Reinforced Soil Integrated Bridge System (GRS-IBS).
-The proven performance of those bridges led to the selection of GRS-IBS technology for the FHWA’s first, second, and third rounds or the Every Day Counts (EDC) initiative.
-Since 2010, over 300 bridges have been designed and constructed as a result of the Agency’s efforts.
+The proven performance of bridges constructed with this technology led to the selection of GRS-IBS for the FHWA’s first, second, and third rounds of the Every Day Counts (EDC) initiative.
+Since 2010, over 300 bridges have been designed and constructed because of the Agency’s efforts.
 More information on the technology can be found on the EDC Web site.